efejzo20/ML-Library/README.md

-# ML Lab
+# ML Library

 ## A Python Machine Learning Library

-A Python library that provides implementations of various machine learning algorithms for tasks such as regression, classification, clustering, and more.
+ML-Library is a Python library that provides implementations of various machine learning algorithms for tasks such as regression, classification, clustering, and more.

 ## Supported Algorithms